tabarra/txAdmin/docs/dev-notes.md

 - [ ] the console lines are shorter on first full render (ctrl+f5) and on f5 it fixes itself
     - didn't happen in v7.2.2, not sure about v7.3.2
     - doesn't seem to be neither fontSize nor lineHeight
+    - NOTE: this might solve itself with the WebGL renderer update, so try that first

 ## Refactor + DX
 - [x] deprecate fxRunner.srvCmd